-□ Singing is a fundamental and universal form of expression that requires active listening skills.
+Singing is a fundamental and universal form of expression that requires active listening skills.

-Students will demonstrate an understanding that singing involves interaction between both expression and listening by singing the major scale and rounds.
+□ Students will demonstrate an understanding that singing involves interaction between both expression and listening by singing, with good intonation, in unison, multiple part rounds, and partner songs.